shubhamr9/GoogleCloudElasticSearchInstance/README.md

 # GoogleCloudElasticSearchInstance
 First of all - Why am I even uploading this?

-Because it is ambiguos for many people like me to adhere to minor issues that is their because of incomplete doc online.
+Because it is ambiguos for many people like me to adhere to minor issues that is there because of incomplete doc online.

 Complete deployment in steps